Guide to Japanese Customs

 Interested in learning more Japanese?
-Check out our article on basic Japanese to get started!
+Check out our Ultimate Guide to Beginner Japanese!

 Just like in restaurants, you’ll be expected to place your cash in a tray for the clerk.
 Unfold your bills before you hand them over to make their life easier.
 Credit cards are not the norm in Japan so check with the clerk before using one.
 However, some stores allow you to make payments via your phone’s LINE app.
 If you are using a card, put it on top of the bills.